rachelrobbinsmayhill/classification-project/readme.md

 #### 4. Formulating hypotheses
 - Is month-to-month customer churn related to Fiber Optic Internet Service?
--- H0: The churn rate of Month to month customers who have fiber optic internet <= the churn rate of all customers who have fiber optic internet.
++ [`H0: The churn rate of Month to month customers who have fiber optic internet <= the churn rate of all customers who have fiber optic internet.
--- H1: The churn rate of Month to month customers who have fiber optic internet > the churn rate of all customers who have fiber optic internet.
++ [`H1: The churn rate of Month to month customers who have fiber optic internet > the churn rate of all customers who have fiber optic internet.

 #### 5. DELIVERABLES:
--[] README file - provides an overview of the project and steps for project reproduction.
+- [x] README file - provides an overview of the project and steps for project reproduction.
--[] Draft Jupyter Notebook - provides all steps taken to produce the project.
+- [x] Draft Jupyter Notebook - provides all steps taken to produce the project.
--[] Python Module File - provides reproducible code for acquiring,  preparing, exploring, & testing the data.
+- [x] Python Module File - provides reproducible code for acquiring,  preparing, exploring, & testing the data.
--[] acquire.py - used to acquire data
+- [x] acquire.py - used to acquire data
--[] prepare.py - used to prepare data
+- [x] prepare.py - used to prepare data
--[] Report Jupyter Notebook - provides final presentation-ready assessment and recommendations.
+- [x] Report Jupyter Notebook - provides final presentation-ready assessment and recommendations.
--[] .csv File - provides primary data used to make predictions & recommendations.
+- [x] .csv File - provides primary data used to make predictions & recommendations.
--[] 5 minute presentation to stakeholders
+- [x] 5 minute presentation to stakeholders

 ## II.
 DATA CONTEXT